Projects per year

 Christine has held a number of leaderhsip positions in the Faculty of Education, Monash University.
 University and Faculty engagement activities include directing the Offshore programs as Education Coordinator in Singapore and Hong Kong (2017-2021) and an active member of the Education Faculty Committee and Student Engagement Committee.
 Previous activities include Student Adviser for Master of Teaching (Primary and Secondary), Master of Teaching (Secondary), Graduate Diploma in Education (2015- 2016) and International Placement Coordinator for the Cook Islands (2017-2018).

-Beyond academia, Christine is an AHPRA Board Endorsed Supervisor, a fellow of the Australian Psychological Society (APS) (MAPS, FCEDP), treasurer of the Victorian branch Educational and Developmental College Committee, a member of The United Nations Association of Australia Academic Network (UNAA), an International Affiliate Member of the American Psychological Association (APA) and a previous member of the Golden Key International Honor Society.
-SHe is a volunteer of the APS Disaster Response Network, a national network of Psychologists who have a special interest and expertise in working with individuals and communities affected by disasters and emergencies, volunteering in response to bushfires, floods, cyclones, as well as community-violence events.
+Beyond academia, Christine has been appointed on the AHPRA board committee and is currently completing the Australian Institute of Company Directors course.
+She is an AHPRA Board Endorsed Supervisor, a fellow of the Australian Psychological Society (APS) (MAPS, FCEDP), treasurer of the Victorian branch Educational and Developmental College Committee, a member of The United Nations Association of Australia Academic Network (UNAA), an International Affiliate Member of the American Psychological Association (APA) and a previous member of the Golden Key International Honor Society.
+She is a volunteer of the APS Disaster Response Network, a national network of Psychologists who have a special interest and expertise in working with individuals and communities affected by disasters and emergencies, volunteering in response to bushfires, floods, cyclones, as well as community-violence events.

 Keep updated about her research online: